OpsRockin/opscode_chef.vim_dict/README.md

-1. clone to opscode chef source to `./chef`
+1. clone to opscode chef source to `./chef` and ohai source to `./ohai`
 2. check out any version you need
 2. bundle
 3. edit `Rakefile` too add a new task